 Genoese tripe is a dish from the Ligurian tradition.

-Here the cold continues, and we need warm and also somewhat hearty foods 🙂
+The cold weather continues here, and we need warm and hearty foods 🙂

 Tripe is one of them.

-Tripe is an offal derived from different parts of the cow’s stomach.
+Tripe is an offal obtained from different parts of the bovine stomach.

-It has been consumed for a long time and today it is a traditional food in many regions of Italy: in particular, the Venetian, Roman, Milanese, and Tuscan cuisines.
+It has been consumed for a long time and today it is a traditional food in many regions of Italy: particularly in Venetian, Roman, Milanese, and Tuscan cuisine.

-It is cut into strips and cooked in various ways.
+It is cut into strips and cooked in different ways.

-Here in Liguria too it is cooked, and I present to you my mom’s version 😉
+Here in Liguria as well, it is cooked, and I present to you my mom’s version 😉

-This tripe was much loved by my dad, and every time she cooked it, he would say hers was the best of all.
+My dad really liked this tripe, and every time she cooked it, he used to say hers was the best of all.

-Today I wanted to prepare it too, following her directions.
+Today I wanted to prepare it myself following her directions.

-P.S.: You can have it pre-cut by the butcher.
+P.S.: You can ask the butcher to have it pre-cut.

 - Difficulty: Easy